 Looking at the just iMac, there’s a 21.5-inch and a 27-inch version available.
 The 21.5-inch version comes with a 4,096 x 2,304 resolution (4K) display, and all 27-inch versions come with a higher-end 5,120 x 2,880 (5K) resolution display.
 Which version you choose depends on how you’ll use your iMac, but both are visually impressive.
 Higher resolutions mean crisper images and resolution, ideal for content creators and photographers.

 Coming down to the specifics, the base model of the Retina 4K iMac is still equipped with options for a slower 1TB hard drive.
-The highest-end models come with “fusion drive.”
-5K iMac models also pack the “fusion drive,” but you can upgrade to a smaller sized 256 GB solid-state-drive for $100 on all models.
+The highest-end models come with Fusion Drive.
+5K iMac models also pack the Fusion Drive, but you can upgrade to a smaller sized 256 GB solid-state-drive on all models.

-With the iMac Pro, it packs in options for up to the AMD Pro Vega 56, Vega 64, or Vega 64X.
-These graphics cards are far more capable and are for are serious of designers and professionals.
+With the iMac Pro, you get options for the Radeon Pro Vega 56, Vega 64, or Vega 64X.
+These graphics cards are far more capable and are for serious of designers and professionals.
 The price is expensive too, with Vega 64 coming in at $550 extra, and Vega 64X coming in at an additional $700.

-Coming down to connectivity, 5K and 4K iMacs feature four USB-3 ports, an SDHC card slot, two Thunderbolt 3 ports, and an Ethernet jack.
-The iMac Pro, however, keeps the same variation but edges ahead with the addition of four Thunderbolt 3 ports.
+Coming down to connectivity, 5K and 4K iMacs feature four USB 3.1 Gen 2 ports, an SDXC card slot, two Thunderbolt 3 ports, a Gigabit Ethernet port and a 3.5mm headphone jack.
+The iMac Pro, however, keeps the same variation but edges ahead with four Thunderbolt 3 ports instead of two.

 The iMac is far more practical